|

 PROFESSIONAL ACTIVITIES

-- Consultant (statistical data analysis & modeling, survey research, data mining, design of experiments), Far West Research, San Francisco.
+- Consultant (statistical data analysis & modeling, survey research, research methods (quantitative and qualitative) and research design, SPSS training), Far West Research, San Francisco.

 - Instructor, University of California Berkeley Extension